sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 ## Managing Stale Historical Data

-Horizon ingests ledger data from a connected instance of rover-core.
+Orbit ingests ledger data from a connected instance of rover-core.
 In the event that rover-core stops running (or if orbit stops ingesting data for any other reason), the view provided by orbit will start to lag behind reality.
 For simpler applications, this may be fine, but in many cases this lag is unacceptable and the application should not continue operating until the lag is resolved.

 To help applications that cannot tolerate lag, orbit provides a configurable "staleness" threshold.
 Given that enough lag has accumulated to surpass this threshold (expressed in number of ledgers), orbit will only respond with an error: [`stale_history`](./errors/stale-history.md).
 To configure this option, use either the `--history-stale-threshold` command line flag or the `HISTORY_STALE_THRESHOLD` environment variable.
 NOTE:  non-historical requests (such as submitting transactions or finding payment paths) will not error out when the staleness threshold is surpassed.